FaresHerhar/eco-clients/README.md

 ## TODO

-### 1 Feb 2021
+### 5-11 Feb 2021

+* Still 30 other tables to inspect
-* recalculate the PCA
+* Find new correlations between the tables
-* Redo the clusters, as well as the joining
-* Figure out the number of clusters
-* Do some fancy graph
-* Prepare the presentation, along your arguments
+* Learn more about unsupervised learning